maoyuans/chronicles-of-terre/homebrew/Origins.md

 - Druid-in-Training: You gain proficiency in **Animal Handling** and {**Herbalism Kit**.
 You learn a Druid cantrip, with Wisdom as your casting ability.
 - Gate Warden: You gain proficiency in **Arcana**.
 You may cast **Detect Magic** with this feature a number of times equal to your proficiency bonus per long rest.
 Wisdom is your spellcasting ability for this feature.
 - Ruin Scholar: You gain proficiency in **Investigation** and **Mason's Tool**.
 You may cast **Identify** at will without material components.
 Wisdom is your spellcasting ability for this feature.
 - Nether-Influenced: You gain proficiency in **Deception**.
-You learn a Wizard, Sorcerer, or Warlock cantrip of your chocie.
+You learn a Wizard, Sorcerer, or Warlock cantrip of your choice.
 Charisma is your spellcasting ability for this feature.
 - Forest Hermit: You gain proficiency in **Survival** and **Carpenter's Tools**.
 You can automatically feed a number of party members by foraging depending on the environment, with a maximum of three in rich environments such as that of Verza.

 ## Hollunberg Origins